SSaishruthi/MAX-Fashion-MNIST-OpenShift/README.md

     self.model = tf.keras.models.load_model(path)
     ```

+    In order for the above to function, we will have to add the following dependency to the top of the file.

+    ```python
+    import tensorflow as tf
+    from tf.keras.backend import set_session
+    ```

 2. In `core/model.py`, input pre-processing functions should be placed under the `_pre_process` function.

     Here, the input image needs to be read and converted into an array of acceptable shape.

     ```python
     # Open the input image